SFULibrary/islandora_datastream_crud/README.md

 3. Update or modify the fetched datastream files.
 4. Ensure that the modified datastream files are what you want to push to your repository.
 This module provides a way to roll back or revert changes made as a result of issuing `islandora_datastream_crud_push_datastreams, but that should not prevent you from performing quality control before you push`.
 5. Push the updated datasteam files back to the objects they belong to.

+Steps 1, 2, and 5 involve running the appropriate drush command.
+Steps 3 and 4 deserve special explantion.

 ### Step 3